apancorb/www/content/books/mastering_bitcoin.md

 anyone with the knowledge and passion to participate.
 Mastering Bitcoin provides the knowledge.
 You simply supply the passion.

-The second edition includes:
+The third edition includes:

-* A broad introduction of bitcoin and its underlying blockchain—ideal for non-technical users, investors, and business executives.
+* A broad introduction to Bitcoin and its underlying blockchain—ideal for nontechnical users, investors, and business executives.
-* An explanation of the technical foundations of bitcoin and cryptographic currencies for developers, engineers, and software and systems architects.
+* An explanation of Bitcoin's technical foundation and cryptographic currency for developers, engineers, and software and systems architects.
-* Details of the bitcoin decentralized network, peer-to-peer architecture, transaction lifecycle, and security principles.
+* Details of the Bitcoin decentralized network, peer-to-peer architecture, transaction lifecycle, and security principles.
-* New developments such as Segregated Witness, Payment Channels, and Lightning Network.
+* New developments such as Taproot, Tapscript, Schnorr signatures, and the Lightning Network.
-* A deep dive into blockchain applications, including how to combine the building blocks offered by this platform into higher-level applications.
+* A deep dive into Bitcoin applications, including how to combine the building blocks offered by this platform into powerful new tools.
 * User stories, analogies, examples, and code snippets illustrating key technical concepts.